 Why is fluoride such a controversial topic?

-Natural vs. Artificial – The Different Types of Fluoride
+Natural vs. Artificial – the Different Types of Fluoride

 Dental Health and Fluoride

-Fluoride and Holistic Health
+Fluoride and Systemic Effects

 - Blocks enzymes, especially in the thyroid gland (important for energy, growth, and well-being)